 Specifies the device name.
 To specify a new order you must repeat this argument and specify each device name in the order desired.

 The following example sets the device order for 'MyDevice1', 'MyDevice2', 'MyDevice3', and 'MyDevice4'.
 'MyDevice2' is unspecified so it moves to the end of the chain.

 '''

 set_device_order -name {MyDevice3} -name {MyDevice1} -name {MyDevice4}

-the new order is:

-MyDevice3 MyDevice1 MyDevice4 MyDevice2

 '''